spencersokol/simple-posts/README.md

 ### Extensibility & Custom Post Types

 You can fully extend SimplePosts to create custom post types with additional functionality and metadata to meet your needs.
-For example, if you wanted to add a YouTube URL to your posts and build embed code:
+For example, if you wanted to add a YouTube URL to your posts:

 ```js
 import { SimplePostFactory, ISimplePost, ISimplePostMetaData } from "@idkwtm/simple-posts";